erizov/Professor/semester_10/lecture_66_llm_inference/kv_cache_optimization/README.md

 ❌ **WRONG**: "Kv Cache Optimization is too complex to understand" ✓ **CORRECT**: Kv Cache Optimization can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis atechniquepattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*